mmai/bourcereau/src/content/blog/metalsmith_jade_en.md

 template: post.jade
 ---

 I made this site with a static pages generator.
-Several reasons for that: ease of hosting and archiving, performance ... and then I just gave in to fashion!
+Several reasons for that: ease of hosting and archiving, performance ... and I just gave in to fashion!

 The best known tools are [Jekyll](http://jekyllrb.com/) used to make Github pages, or [Pelican](http://blog.getpelican.com/) in the Python world, but I choose [Metalsmith](http://www.metalsmith.io/), a modular javascript solution, very easy to extend, and benefiting from the huge ecosystem of libraries available on npm.